geem-lab/overreact-guide/src/howitworks.md

 # How it works

+**WARNIG**: This page greatly simplifies things.
+It is not a complete description of the system and in no way substitutes the full read of the upcoming paper.

 **overreact** takes computational chemistry outputs as **data sources** and uses them to calculate thermodynamic and kinetic properties as shown in the following diagram.

 \\[ \mu = \frac{1}{N} \sum_{i=0} x_i \\]